Wildalella/Wildalella/README.md

 - 👋 Hi, I’m @Wildalella
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning IT and Programming
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Shooter/Intake for FRC
 - 📫 You can reach me via email at bushpayton12@gmail.com

 <!---